Chunnyluny-RimWorld-Modding/DogApparel/README.md

 </a>

 ---
+"Hey there, fellow RimWorld enthusiasts!
+I'm the creator behind the Dog Apparel mod!

+Just a heads up, I'm still getting the hang of this GitHub and coding stuff.
+I'm really excited about the progress I'm achieving, when working on this mod and other projects.

-Dogutility is a [mod](https://rimworldwiki.com/wiki/Mods) for the [Ludeon Studios](https://ludeon.com/) game [RimWorld](https://rimworldgame.com/).
+Dog Apparel brings some awesome new stuff to [RimWorld mod](https://rimworldwiki.com/wiki/Mods) for the [Ludeon Studios](https://ludeon.com/) game [RimWorld](https://rimworldgame.com/).
 Please see the [Acknowledgement section](#acknowledgement) below for important information.
-Started around June 2023 -august 2023 currently working on textures and code.
-Please be aware I'm still learning how to use GitHub and writing code in general.
-I'm excited for every progress I'm making.

-The Dog Utility mod enhances gameplay in RimWorld by introducing dogs as supportive companions to disabled or impaired pawns.
-These dogs are trained to assist their owners in various tasks, including danger detection, item retrieval, and solving mysteries.
-Players will need to research and equip their dogs with specialized gear and equipment to utilize these features effectively.
+The Dog Apparel mod makes RimWorld even cooler by adding support dogs for pawns who could use some help.
+These dogs are trained to assist with things like spotting dangers, fetching stuff, and solving mysteries.
+An additional research option will be introduced under the "Advanced Trainability" category called "support dogs".

 ---

-**Feature: Support Dogs**
+**Support Dogs**

-- Dogs provide assistance to disabled, wheelchair-bound, deaf, or blind pawns.
+- Boost gameplay with support dogs that assist disabled pawns.
-- Support dogs require training through the "Support Dog Training" research.
+- Train them via the "Support Dog Training" research, forming close pawn-dog bonds.
+So they will follow their owners, to protect them.

+**Dog Detectives**
+- Dive into playful roleplay with Dog Detectives, like Scooby-Doo and sherlock style.
+- These furry pals can wear detective gear for a fun twist in your stories.
+- Add a matching outfit for pawns including detective coat and matching hat, and don't forget the magnifying glass.

+**Mystery-Solving:**
+- Implement animal footprints or pawprints as a clue for pawns to follow and solve mysteries. (optional) This feature is for roleplaying reasons and has no additional function rather than equiping your dog with a detective outfit.

+**K9 Military Dogs**
+- Basic dog gear like harnesses, vests, and bomb suits inspired by [[RH2] Rimmu-Nation² - Clothing](https://steamcommunity.com/workshop/filedetails/?id=2563506048)
+- Improve your military missions with K9 Military Dogs trained to spot bombs.
+- Equip them on your dogs and ensure security during military missions.

+**Research:**
+Add "Support Dog Training" as a new research project.
+New Jobtoil: Task assignment for pawns: Enable pawns to assign tasks to their support dogs, such as danger detection or item fetching.

 **Required mods:**
 - [Animal Gear](https://steamcommunity.com/workshop/filedetails/?id=1541438907)
 - [Animal Equipment](https://steamcommunity.com/sharedfiles/filedetails/?id=2568865984)

-Animal gear and animal equipment mod are required to implement their framework so dogs can perform specific tasks.
-Concept idea; danger detecting dog suit/vest: inspiration from Rimmunation clothing which adds bombsuits for humanoid pawns.
-The belts/gear will be worn on the utility slot.
-My idea was to implement the bomb/EMP detector into a dog harness which will trigger an alert if there is danger nearby, to warn others.
-Implement proximity-based danger detection for dogs wearing the bomb suit.
-Dogs trigger alerts to warn nearby pawns of potential dangers.
-The idea for a Danger-detecting Dog suit/vest was born.

-**Features for dog equipment:**
-This mod will add:

-- Harnesses, bulletproof vests, and bomb suits that can be equipped on dogs.
-- Bombsuit for dogs inspired on [[RH2] Rimmu-Nation² - Clothing](https://steamcommunity.com/workshop/filedetails/?id=2563506048)

-**Features including:**
-- animal foraging and drug detecting.
-- Implement a flagging system to identify specific items for dogs to forage or detect.
-- Dogs can locate truffles, drugs, and illegal substances like smokeleaf, luciferium or go-juice, which than will be gathered for security reasons.
-- Dogs can wear danger-detecting suits that detect IEDs in enemy bases.

-**Mystery-Solving:**

-- Implement animal footprints or pawprints as a clue for pawns to follow and solve mysteries.
-Introduce a cosmetic detective coat and detective hat for dogs.
-This will be for roleplaying:
-This feature will add a cosmetic detective coat with matching detective hat for dogs.
-This feature is for roleplaying reasons and has no additional function rather than equiping your dog with a detective outfit.

-**Research:**
-Add "Support Dog Training" as a new research project.
-New Jobtoil: Task assignment for pawns: Enable pawns to assign tasks to their support dogs, such as danger detection or item retrieval.
+---

+Canine Safety Alert System

+Inspired by the protective principles of Rimmunation clothing, I present an innovative concept: a specialized dog gear designed to contribute significantly to the colony's safety.
+This idea revolves around harnessing dogs as active safety allies within the colony.

+Imagine a practical vest or harness, expertly crafted for canine comfort.
+Drawing from the ingenuity of bombsuits, this adaptation focuses on improving safety standards.
+Incorporated within the gear is a sensor calibrated to detect potential hazards like explosives and EMPs.
+Ahead of triggering, the sensor initiates an alert, sounding a warning akin to the familiar sound of a household smoke detector.

+Imagine a scenario where a dog, wears this danger detecting gear, roams the colony grounds.
+As the dog comes within proximity of danger, the sensor is activated, producing a distinct sound that echoes the early stages of a potential threat.
+This clever idea makes the colony more alert and strategic when facing enemy raids.

+This security system will be called "Canine Safety Alert System." the advanced dogs are trained to encounter danger without getting hurt.
+The colony gains a trusted partner in maintaining safety.

 ---